 Trust Deed Pros and Cons

 As a legal, formal debt solution, there are many benefits to a Protected Trust Deed.
-This includes:

 - The fixed payment term